DETAILED ACTION

 Nevertheless, Sakumoto teaches wherein each circuit probing pad (“testing pad 15” col 3 lines 6-7 FIG. 2) is larger than each bump pad (“pad 13” col 3 line 13).

-Chen, modified by Takahashi and Katkar, and Sakumoto teach the use of circuit probing pads in scribe line regions.
+Lin, modified by Kaltalioglu and Chen, and Sakumoto teach the use of circuit probing pads in scribe line regions.
 Each “testing pad 15” is connected to a plurality of “pads 13” of each “chip area 12” (col 3 lines 12- 13).
 Because of this, “testing pad 15” acts as a common testing pad and its size can be made larger as long as it can fit in the “dicing line area 11” (col 3 lines 13-20).
 Furthermore, the examiner understands that a larger “testing pad 15” is easier to contact with a probe needle than a smaller testing pad since there is more area to make contact with.
 One of ordinary skill in the art before the effective filing date of the claimed invention would have recognized that large “testing pads 15” can be used as common test pad for a plurality of the “pads 13” that is easier to contact with probing equipment.

-Chen, modified by Takahashi and Katkar, the scribe line structure of Claim 1, further comprising: one or more copper pillar bumps disposed on the one or more bump pads, such that the one or more copper pillar bumps are formed above the first top surface of the die region, wherein a diameter of each of the one or more copper pillar bumps is less than a width of each of the one or more bump pads.
+Lin, modified by Kaltalioglu and Chen, and Sakumoto the scribe line structure of Claim 1, wherein the one or more copper pillar bumps are disposed on the one or more bump pads, such that the one or more copper pillar bumps are formed above the first top surface of the die region (“conductive bumps 221, 221” are formed on “electrode pads 220, 220a” on the surface of “electronic element 22” facing the “circuit structure 24”, para.
+0051).

 Nevertheless, Ishii teaches

-one or more copper pillar bumps (“metal post 25” para.
-0041 FIG. 1) disposed on the one or more bump pads (“electrode pads 21” para.
-0041), such that the one or more copper pillar bumps are formed above the first top surface of the die region (“metal posts 25” are formed on the top surface of “semiconductor substrate 20”, wherein a semiconductor chip is mounted, para.
-0038), wherein a diameter of each of the one or more copper pillar bumps is less than a width of each of the one or more bump pads (the “first opening portions 82” within which “metal posts 25” are made have a smaller width than “electrode pads 21”, para.
+wherein a diameter of each of the one or more copper pillar bumps is less than a width of each of the one or more bump pads (the “first opening portions 82” within which “metal posts 25” are made have a smaller width than “electrode pads 21”, para.
 0056 FIG. 6-7).

-Chen, modified by Takahashi and Katkar, and Ishii teach semiconductor die regions with interconnections for external devices.
+Lin, modified by Kaltalioglu and Chen, and Sakumoto and Ishii teach semiconductor die regions with interconnections for external devices.
 Ishii teaches “metal posts 25” on “electrode pads 21” that are used for external connection.
 A “bump 30” is formed on each “metal post 25” for interconnection with “wiring substrate 40” (para.
 0050).
-Such a connection establishes a large enough gap between the devices so that sealing resin can be poured in the gap, improving the bonding strength between “semiconductor substrate 20” and “wiring substrate 40” (para.
-0051).
-The examiner understands that by forming “first opening portions 82” in “photosensitive material layer 83” smaller than “electrode pad 21”, the deposited metal that forms “metal post 25” is guaranteed to be over “electrode pad 21”.
-In other words, by making by making “opening portions 82”, formation of “metal posts 25” outside of “electrode pad 21” can be avoided even with minor misalignment.
+The “electrode pads 21” remain covered during the formation of “metal posts 25” and “solder balls 31” to avoid exposure of the seed layer under “electrode pads 21” (para.
+0059 FIG. 4-12).
+From this, the examiner understands the diameter of “metal posts 25” are at least slightly greater than “electrode pads 21”.)
+Furthermore, by making by making “opening portions 82” smaller, formation of “metal posts 25” outside of “electrode pad 21” can be avoided even with minor misalignment.
 Darveaux et al. US 20220189866 A1, Yu et al., and Chuang et al. US 20210217703 A1, and US 20120306073 A1 all form a conductive pillar through a mask or resist pattern that is smaller than the pad similar to how Ishii forms “metal posts 25”.
 The formation process is understood to be well-known.
-One of ordinary skill in the art before the effective filing date of the claimed invention would have recognized that “metal posts 25” are rigid conductive structures that help establish a gap between bonded devices and openings in mask patterns are commonly made smaller than the pad they are formed over, such as “first opening portions 82” over “electrode pad 21”.
-This guarantees that “metal post 25” is not formed outside of “electrode pad 21”.
+One of ordinary skill in the art before the effective filing date of the claimed invention would have recognized that openings in mask patterns are commonly made smaller than the pad they are formed over, such as “first opening portions 82” over “electrode pad 21”.
+This guarantees that “metal post 25” is not formed outside of “electrode pad 21” and avoids exposing the seed layer of “electrode pad 21”.

 Claim 12 and 17 are rejected under 35 U.S.C.
-103 unpatentable over Chen et al. US 20230120504 A1 (hereinafter referred to as Chen), in view of Takahashi US 20230064636 A1 (hereinafter referred to as Takahashi), in view of Katkar et al. US 20150262972 A1 (hereinafter referred to as Katkar).
+103 unpatentable over Chen et al. US 20230120504 A1 (hereinafter referred to as Chen), in view of Takahashi US 20230064636 A1 (hereinafter referred to as Takahashi), in view of Katkar et al. US 20150262972 A1 (hereinafter referred to as Katkar), in view of Hsieh et al. US 20150041985 A1 (hereinafter referred to as Hsieh), in view of Machida US 20130134594 A1 (hereinafter referred to as Machida), in view of Salinas et al. US 20210104468 A1 (hereinafter referred to as Salinas).

 Regarding claim 12, Chen teaches